simara-svatopluk/ddd-course/3-model/model.md

 We are not able to describe the whole reality and describing it is not really our goal.

 We can tell stories that cover important concepts of reality.
-We can convert the stories to use cases.
+We can convert stories to use cases.
 To explain deeper these use cases we can use diagrams, images.
 And in the end, we convert all this knowledge into a source code.